laravel/docs/csrf.md

 <a name="csrf-tokens-and-spas"></a>
 ### CSRF Tokens & SPAs

-If you are building a SPA that is utilizing Laravel as an API backend, you should consult the [Laravel Sanctum documentation](/docs/{{version}}/sanctum) for information on authenticating with your API and protecting against CSRF vulnerabilities.
+If you are building a third-party SPA or mobile application that is utilizing Laravel as an API backend, you should consult the [Laravel Sanctum documentation](/docs/{{version}}/sanctum) for information on authenticating with your API and protecting against CSRF vulnerabilities.

 <a name="csrf-excluding-uris"></a>
 ### Excluding URIs From CSRF Protection